Geashna/Project1_SCD1/README.md

 ![Hive1](https://user-images.githubusercontent.com/107996709/182199935-86e1f322-1a27-413c-9592-1cdea893389e.png)

-A company XYZ receives the data in some file formats in local file system, the company wishes to load the data to the MySQL by creating a table and load the table data into hdfs and transfer the data from hdfs to the hive manages table and from the hive managed table the data is transferred to the hive external table by doing dynamic partition on basis of month and year and later when the new file is uploaded it will perform scd1 to make sure the updated data is only stored and then the data is transferred from external table to a staging table by performing data reconcialiation and finally load the data again to MySQL.
+A company XYZ receives the data in some file formats in local file system, the company wishes to load the data to the MySQL by creating a table and load the table data into hdfs and then transfer the data from hdfs to the hive managed table and from the hive managed table the data is transferred to the hive external table by doing dynamic partition on basis of month and year and later when the new file is uploaded it will perform scd1 to make sure only the updated data is stored and then the data is transferred from external table to a staging table by performing data reconcialiation and finally load the data again to MySQL.